flutter/website/src/docs/cookbook/testing/unit/introduction.md

 ### 6. Run the tests

-Now that we have a `Counter` class with tests in place, we can run the tests!
+Now that you have a `Counter` class with tests in place, you can run the tests.

 #### Run tests using IntelliJ or VSCode

 The Flutter plugins for IntelliJ and VSCode support running tests.
 This is often the best option while writing tests because it provides the fastest feedback loop as well as the ability to set breakpoints.

   * **IntelliJ**
     1. Open the `counter_test.dart` file
     2. Select the `Run` menu
     3. Click the `Run 'tests in counter_test.dart'` option
-    4. *Alternatively, use the appropriate keyboard shortcut for your platform!*
+    4. *Alternatively, use the appropriate keyboard shortcut for your platform.*
   * **VSCode**
     1. Open the `counter_test.dart` file
     2. Select the `Debug` menu
     3. Click the `Start Debugging` option
-    4. *Alternatively, use the appropriate keyboard shortcut for your platform!*
+    4. *Alternatively, use the appropriate keyboard shortcut for your platform.*

 #### Run tests in a terminal

-We can also use a terminal to run our tests by executing the following command from the root of the project:
+You can also use a terminal to run the tests by executing the following command from the root of the project:

 ```